kimoppalfens/kimoppalfens.github.io/_posts/2011-07-22-Reducing attack surface with Application Control and managed installer(s).md

 ---
-title: "Reducing attack surface with Application Control and Managed Installers.
+title: "Reducing attack surface with Application Control and Managed Installers."

-This post will explain the basics of how a Windows Defender Application Control managed installer works.
+tagline: "This post will explain the basics of how a Windows Defender Application Control managed installer works."
-"
 header:
   overlay_image: Wdac-Tom-1280-x960.jpg
   teaser: Wdac-Tom-512-x384.jpg